 What other elements have you found that made your theater room perfect?
 Or more comfortable?
 Darker?
 Better sound?
 Please share below!

-We'll leave you with 3 of our favorites, simple, comfortable or perfect--you decide.
+We'll leave you with a couple of our favorites, simple, comfortable or perfect--you decide.

 Don’t forget to sign up below to confirm you’re on the mailing list to receive notice when these blog bursts are published.